-Here are our seven essential gardening tasks for the winter months.
+Here are our seven essential gardening tasks to get ahead in the winter months:

 The quieter winter months give you the perfect opportunity to clean and scrub out your planting pots and trays.
 Get rid of any lingering dirt, to avoid contaminating new plants.
 Give all your pots and trays a scrub in hot water before restacking them in size order, ready for the new season.

 #2: Mend and Replace

 Now’s a good time to replace broken timber, assess how healthy the wood on your raised beds are, and take stock of your greenhouses, glasshouses, lean-tos and coverings (such as cloches, weed repellent fabric etc).